 Finally, UPMIFA has a streamlined process to modify old small restricted gifts (over 20 years old and $50,000 or less in Arizona).
 To take advantage of this process, the charity merely has to notify the Arizona Attorney General of its intent and wait 60 days.
 If the Attorney General does not object, the modification is automatically approved.

-While its important to understand the legal implications of gift restrictions, the larger issues is gift stewardship.
-Charities that fail to adhere to the wishes of their donors will have difficult time attracting follow on gifts.
+While it’s important to understand the legal implications of gift restrictions, the larger issue is gift stewardship.
+Charities that fail to adhere to the wishes of their donors will have a difficult time attracting follow-on gifts.

 A.R.S. §§10-11801- 10-11805.